compassus/compassus/README.md

 </dependency>
 ```

+Template:

-There is also a Boot/Lein [template](https://github.com/compassus/oriens) that provides a minimal setup to help get started.
+There is a Boot / Leiningen [template](https://github.com/compassus/oriens) that
+provides the minimum boilerplate to help you get started with a Compassus project.

 ## Guide